zjian107-su/React-Learn-Pension/README.md

 3. Third step: using service to hide logic from the UI functions

-4. Fourth step: Implementing math for testing and understanding
+4. Fourth step: Implementing math for testing and understanding.
+I think test the number and understand the business logic would help me to build more robust application.
+So I write down all the numbers the pension can progress so that I don't miss a year in starting pension investment or retirement.
+In order to make it more clean, I did some changes to interfaces.